 European Exploration: The Age of Discovery is a FREE app my son shared with me a while ago.
-They had played at school.
-It is a simulation or a role play game like Oregon Trail.
+They played at school.
+It is a simulation or a role-playing game like Oregon Trail.

 When ships and crew are ready, kids have to draw expedition maps and then send out their explorers.
 They will bring money back if the expedition is successful, they can then manage more expeditions and even be able to send out several ships simultaneously.

 Like other simulation games, I believe, kids can learn a lot through playing this game.
 They learn what it takes to have a successful expedition.
 They learn how to build a team, how to manage budget, and how to solve problems on the spot.